Marianne-J/Data-Structures-Tutorial/tree.md

 ## Recursion

-Recursion can be an integral part of a tree.
+Recursion is an integral part of a tree.
 Recursion is a programming technique where a function calls itself.
 A function that uses recursion is known as a recursive function.
-A recursive function must follow to rules: a recursive call must be performed on a smaller problem, and there must be a base case.
+A recursive function must follow two rules: a recursive call must be performed on a smaller problem, and there must be a base case.
 If the problem does not get smaller each time a recursive function is called, then the program will run until a RecursionError exception is raised.

 When a function is called, it is put in a stack.
 This stack is used to keep track of the functions that have been called.
 Once that stack fills up, an exception is raised and the program crashes.